rancher/rancher-docs/moving-or-renaming-docs.md

 # Adding, Moving, or Renaming Docs

 Docusaurus generates sidebars based on a JSON file named sidebars.js.
 When you add a new page, you need to add an entry to the sidebars.json file.
 When you move or rename a page, you need to update sidebars.js.
-If the file is moved or the filename is edited, you'll also need to add a redirect in docusaurus.config.json.
+If you a file or edit the file's name, you'll also need to add a redirect in docusaurus.config.json.

-> **Note:** Avoid adding filenames that contain periods before the file extension (example: rke2-self-assessment-guide-with-cis-v1.23-k8s-v1.25.md).
-If necessary, use dashes instead of periods (rke2-self-assessment-guide-with-cis-v1-23-k8s-v1-25.md).
+> **Note:** Avoid adding filenames that contain periods before the file extension (example: `rke2-self-assessment-guide-with-cis-v1.23-k8s-v1.25.md`).
+If necessary, use dashes instead of periods (`rke2-self-assessment-guide-with-cis-v1-23-k8s-v1-25.md`).

 ## Sidebars

 The sidebars.js file for the latest version of Rancher is located in the top level of the repo.
-Versioned docs each have their own versioned sidebar, found within the versioned_sidebars directory in the top level of the repo.
+Versioned docs each have their own versioned sidebar, found within `/versioned_sidebars` in the top level of the repo.

-The schema for sidebars.js looks roughly like this:
+The schema for sidebars.js looks like this:

 ```JS
 sidebar: [